aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 5. Client-side: Allow the user to sign in

-Our existing code already has a component where the user can supply their username and password.
-You can see this if you select the "Sign in" link on the top right of the home page.
+Our existing code already has a component where the user can supply their username and password to sign in.
+You can see this if you select the "Sign in" link on the top right of the home page (you'll need to be logged out first).

-In `client/components/SignIn.jsx`, you'll notice it also has an `isAuthenticated` function that is hard-coded to return `true`.
-Make the same change you made in step #1 to use `authenticare/client/isAuthenticated` instead of the hard-coded value.
+In `client/components/SignIn.jsx`, you'll need to implement the `handleClick` function for the Sign In button.

-To send a signin request to the server from our `SignIn` component, we call the `signIn` function available from `authenticare/client`.
-You can [read the docs here](https://github.com/don-smith/authenticare/blob/master/docs/client/signIn.md).
+To send a signin request to the server from our `SignIn` component, you'll call the `signIn` function available from `authenticare/client`.
+You can [read the docs here](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/signIn.md).

+_Note: the `baseUrl` has already been imported for you at the top of the file._

+After the call to `register`, we should redirect the user back to our home page (`'/'`).
+However, it would only make sense for that to happen if the user has actually been authenticated. _Hint: try the `isAuthenticated()` function from step 1._

-After we get the call to `signIn` in place, we should have enough implemented on the client-side to let the user sign in.
-We implemented the server-side auth routes in step #3 so we should be able to sign in with a registered user.
+We should now have enough implemented on the client-side to let the user sign in.
+We configured the server-side auth routes in step #3 so we should be able to sign in with a registered user.

 Now is a good time to commit your changes and swap driver/navigator.